btcpayserver/btcpayserver-doc/WasabiWallet.md

 ```
 Replace
 ```
-"MainNetBitcoinCoreHost": "127.0.0.1",
+"MainNetBackendUriV3": "127.0.0.1",
 ```
 with
 ```
-"MainNetBitcoinCoreHost": "bitcoinp2pstringgoeshere"
+"MainNetBackendUriV3": "bitcoinp2pstringgoeshere"
 ```
 Remember to remove `bitcoin-p2p://` from the string.

+The replaced string should look similar this `"MainNetBackendUriV3": "http://xkasdsabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion:8333",`

+For better privacy, `MainNetFallbackBackendUri` can be replaced with the same string.

 Save the file, quit Wasabi and open it again.
-That's it.

 ### Configuring the Gap Limit in Wasabi